 Keep in mind that this is not a comprehensive list of what your parakeet should avoid.
 These are just some of the most basic and important foods to watch out for.

 Next time you have some leftover watermelon hanging out in your fridge, don’t hesitate to share some with your parakeet.
-If you remove the seeds and rind, watermelon makes a great treat fruit that your parakeets will love.
+Watermelon makes a great treat fruit that your parakeets will love.
 When providing a well-balanced diet for your parakeet, your bird will be happy and healthy.